 var(@Term) [ISO]

 True if Term currently is a free variable.

 nonvar(@Term) [ISO]

 True if Term currently is not a free variable.

 integer(@Term) [ISO]

 True if Term is bound to an integer.

 float(@Term) [ISO]

 True if Term is bound to a floating point number.

 rational(@Term)

 True if Term is bound to a rational number.
-Rational numbers include e integers.
+Rational numbers include integers.

+IISO1

 rational(@Term, -Numerator, -Denominator)

-True if Term is a rational number with given Numerator and Denomi

-Denominator are in canonical form, which means Denominator is a are no common divisors between Numerator and Denominator . positive integer and there
+True if Term is a rational number with given Numerator and Denominator.
+The Numerator and Denominator are in canonical form, which means Denominator is a positive integer and there are no common divisors between Numerator and Denominator.

-number(@Term) True if Term is bound to on integer or floating point number 8 [ISO]

-True if Term is bound to an integer or floating point number.
-8
+number(@Term) [ISO] True if Term is bound to an integer or floating point number.
+8 atom(@ Term) True if Term is bound to an atom.
+[ISO]

-atom(@Term) [ISO]

-True if Term is bound to an atom.

 blob(@Term, ?Type)

-True if Term is a blob of type Type .
+True if Term is a blob of type Type.
 See section 9.4.7.

 string(@Term)

-True if Term is bound to a string.
-Note that string here refers to the built-in atomic type string